Position

 Responsibilities:

-• Develop and implement security measures to protect company data and systems.
+• Develop and implement security measures to protect organizational data and systems.

-• Monitor networks for security breaches and respond to security incidents.
+• Monitor security systems for breaches or vulnerabilities and respond to incidents.

 Qualifications